david-thrower/cerebros-core-algorithm-alpha/README.md

 ## Cerebros Community Edition and Cerebros Enterprise

-The Cerebros community edition provides a open-source minimum viable single parameter set search and also provides an example manifest for an exhaustive Neural Architecture Search to run on Kubeflow/Katib.
+The Cerebros community edition provides an open-source minimum viable single parameter set NAS and also also provides an example manifest for an exhaustive Neural Architecture Search to run on Kubeflow/Katib.
 This is licensd for free use provided that the use is consistent with the ethical use provisions in the license described at the bottom of this page.
 You can easily reproduce this with the Jupyter notebook in the directory `/kubeflow-pipeline`, using the Kale Jupyter notebook extension.
-For a robust managed neural architecture search experience hosted on Google Cloud Platform and supported by our SLA, we recommend Cerebros enterprise, our commercial version.
+For a robust managed neural architecture search experience hosted on Google Cloud Platform and supported by our SLA, we recommend Cerebros Enterprise, our commercial version.
 Soon you will be able to sign up and immediately start using it at `https://www.cerebros.one`.
 In the meantime, we can set up your own Cerbros managed neural architecture search pipeline for you with a one business day turnaround.
 We offer consulting, demos, full service machine learning service and can provision you with your own full neural architecture search pipeline complete with automated Bayesian hyperparameter search.
 Contact David Thrower:`david@cerebros.one` or call us at (US area code 1) `(650) 789-4375`.
+Additionally, we can comlete machine learning tasks for your orgniation.
+Give us a call.

 ## In summary what is it and what is different: